USCIS Beijing Field Office

 - We need a Residence Permit for Foreigner in the People’s Republic of China (居住许可) to prove your residence in China.
 Holder of a Chinese visa (签证) in any categories must apply for a Residence Permit for Foreigner to prove their residence in China before direct filing with USCIS Beijing Field Office.

-- U.S. citizens whose principal residence is not China and/or are abroad for a short-term visit as a tourist or on business must file their I-130 petition with the Chicago Lockbox.
+- U.S. citizens whose principal residence is not China and/or are abroad for a short-term visit as a tourist or on business must file their I-130 petition with the Dallas Lockbox.
 For example, temporary travelers under Chinese L visa will generally not qualify for direct filing with USCIS Beijing Field Office.

 In addition to submitting the above documents, please be sure to answer each question on the Form I-130 as well as have the petitioner (not the beneficiary) sign and date Part E of the Form I-130.
 Following these steps will enable us to complete the processing of your case in the most expeditious manner.